-We have aligned the Company with the market opportunity to take full advantage of the rapid evolution in digital technology and solutions.
+We have aligned the Company with the new market opportunities to take advantage of the growth in digital technology and solutions.

-Existing and new business from key customers has contributed to revenue growth.
-Volumes processed for key customers increased, without notable additional work-force resource, reflective of the opportunity to port expertise from one discipline to another and to utilize technology solutions.
-Our direct customers include a number of the world's largest publishers, Fortune 500 corporations and professional service providers.
+Volumes processed for key customers continued to increase, without notable additional work-force resource, reflective of the capability to port expertise from one discipline to another and to utilize technology solutions.